MrBreakfast.com - All Breakfast All The Time

 Pour the beaten eggs over zucchini.
 Cook slowly, running spatula around edges and lifting egg mixture to allow uncooked portion to flow underneath.
 Cook until eggs are firm, and slide onto a serving platter.

 Great by itself or topped with a little of your favorite cheese.
+Slice into wedges for a nice presentation.

 Mr Breakfast would like to thank KennyRogers for this recipe.